Claude Opus 4.5Batch 1

 Brenner's most counterintuitive principle is his explicit embrace of ignorance as an asset:

-"I'm a great believer in the power of ignorance.
+"I'm a great believer in the .
 I think you can always know too much... one of the things of being an experienced scientist in a subject is it curtails creativity, because you know too much and you know what won't work...
-I think what we should be doing is spreading ignorance rather than knowledge, because it's ignorance that allows you to do things."
+I think what we should be doing is rather than knowledge, because it's ignorance that allows you to do things."

 This isn't anti-intellectualism—it's a sophisticated insight about how expertise can become a prison.
 The expert knows all the reasons something "can't work," which closes off exploratory paths.
 The outsider, unencumbered by this knowledge, can ask naive questions that turn out to be fundamental.